 All engineers review security policies as part of onboarding and are encouraged to review and contribute to policies via internal documentation.
 Any change to policy affecting the product is communicated as a pull request, such that all engineers can review and contribute before internal publication.
 Major updates are communicated via email to all employees.

 Gorgias follows the incident handling and response process recommended by SANS, which includes identifying, containing, eradicating, recovering from, communicating, and documenting security events.
-Gorgias notifies customers of any data breaches as soon as possible via email and phone call, followed by multiple periodic updates throughout each day addressing progress and impact.
+Gorgias notifies customers of any data breaches within 2 business days via email or phone call, followed by multiple periodic updates throughout each day addressing progress and impact.

 Systems status live report

 Gorgias maintains a live report of operational uptime and issues on our status page.
 Anyone can subscribe to updates via email from the status page.
 Any known incidents are reported there, as well as on our Twitter account.

 In case of a security incident it's best to have a clearly defined plan and responsibilities.
 Below you will find more details regarding the response plan that Gorgias has in place in the unlikely case of a security breach.

 Level 1: Depending on how the incident is reported/discovered we generally have the first level of technical support that is likely to triage/escalate the issue.
 Normally that role is reserved for whoever is on the level 1 tech support shift at the time.

 Level 2: Is a senior engineer or CTO that classifies the impact of the security incident.

 Level 3: CTO or CEO is responsible for the communication with the affected parties regarding the details of the breach.